-Integration into the labour market of adults who are being treated for addiction or substance abuse – a Nordic insight
+Integration into the labour market of adults with addiction problems or substance abuse – a Nordic insigh

 Public health

-Adults with addiction problems and abuse of, for example, alcohol and drugs, also tend to suffer from physical, mental and social problems, and in some cases can be very far removed from the labour market, even if they are not actually incapable of work.
+Adults with addiction problems and abuse of alcohol and other drugs may in some cases be very far removed from the labour market, even if they are not incapable of work.

-Adults with addiction problems and substance abuse need individually tailored support to help them find a way out of their addiction and abuse, strengthen their potential and find their place in society.
-This group of people is a resource for society and should therefore be integrated into the labour market in the best possible way, and with the aid of the right initiatives.
-This can include different types of rehabilitation, interventions by social services and the right matching with the labour market.
+Adults with addiction problems and substance abuse often need individually tailored support to help them find a way out of their addiction and abuse (and possibly other problems), boost their potential and find their place in society.
+This group of people is a resource for society and should therefore be integrated into the labour market in the best possible way, with the aid of the right initiatives.
+These can include, for example, different types of rehabilitation, interventions and the right matching with the labour market.
 It is also important to have collaboration between the appropriate government agencies and bodies in order to ensure that initiatives are coordinated and have the best possible effect.

 The Nordic countries are working in different ways to integrate adults with addiction problems and substance abuse into the labour market.
-The aim of this project is to share Nordic experiences and acquire an insight into how people who are being treated for addiction problems and substance abuse are being integrated into the labour markets in the Nordic region.
-The aim of the project is also to identify whether there are particularly successful methods and interventions in this area in the Nordic countries that can improve the situation for this group of people.
+The aim of this project is to share Nordic experiences and acquire an insight into how people with addiction problems and substance abuse are being integrated into the labour markets in the Nordic region.
+The aim of the project is also to identify whether there are particularly successful interventions in this area in the Nordic countries that can improve the situation for this group of people.

-The background descriptions will be written by researchers and experts from the Nordic countries, and will focus on issues such as how labour market initiatives for people with addiction problems and substance abuse are organised in the various Nordic countries.
-They will also consider what kinds of addiction treatment are offered, what the goal of addiction treatment is (political) and which laws regulate labour market initiatives for people with addiction problems and substance abuse.
+The country descriptions are structured around the same dimensions and specifications, with a focus on issues including the organisation of labour market initiatives for people with addiction problems and substance abuse.
+They also touch on the different kinds of interventions offered to this target group, as well as which laws regulate labour market initiatives for people with addiction problems and substance abuse.

 Target groups